A characterisation of the category of compact Hausdorff spaces: The main result

 To this end, consider the map

-We claim that $k$ is a lattice homomorphism.
+We claim that $k$ is a bounded lattice homomorphism.
 Upon recalling that elements of $\F(\P(|Y|))$ are ordered by reverse inclusion, for every $F_1,F_2\in \F(\P(|Y|))$ we have

-By Lemma \ref{l:filtral-co-frame} the co-frame law \eqref{eq:co-frame} holds in $\Sub{\sum_{|Y|}{\1}}$.
+By Lemma~\ref{l:filtral-co-frame}, the co-frame law~\eqref{eq:co-frame} holds in $\Sub{\sum_{|Y|}{\1}}$.
 Thus, the latter infimum coincides with

-Further, $k(\{|Y|\})=\sum_{|Y|}{\1}$.
+which, by definition, is equal to $k(F_1)\vee k(F_2)$.
+Further, $k(\P(|Y|))=\0$.
 This shows that $k$ preserves finite suprema.
-A straightforward computation shows that $k$ preserves also finite infima, whence it is a lattice homomorphism.
-The restriction of $k$ to the Boolean center of $\F(\P(|Y|))$, which is isomorphic to $\P(|Y|)$, gives a Boolean algebra homomorphism $\P(|Y|)\to \B\big(\sum_{|Y|}{\1}\big)$.
-To see that the latter is injective, observe that $T\in \P(|Y|)$ yields the complemented subobject
+A straightforward computation shows that $k$ preserves also finite infima, whence it is a bounded lattice homomorphism.
+The restriction of $k$ to the Boolean center of $\F(\P(|Y|))$, which is isomorphic to $\P(|Y|)$, gives a Boolean algebra homomorphism $\P(|Y|)\to \B\big(\sum_{|Y|}{\1}\big)$ which is injective.
+Just observe that $T\in \P(|Y|)$ is sent to the complemented subobject